 Most medical professionals have their actions tightly regulated by their respective state medical boards, which make certain that the standards of medicine are both kept high and adhered to by those that practice.

-Medical Malpractice can be described as the failure of a medical professional to follow established guidelines, which results in patient injury.
+Medical Malpractice can be described as the failure of a medical professional to follow established guidelines, which results in patient injury or death.